 - 4. If multiple prescriptions are written on the same prescription blank, the prescriber must certify which drugs require the brand name product, indicating "Brand Medically Necessary" for each prescription which requires the branded product; - 5.
-Phrases such as do not substitute, no generics or dispense as written are not acceptable for overriding the maximum allowable cost (MAC) limitations; - 6.
+Phrases such as do not substitute, no generics or dispense as written are not acceptable for overriding MAC limitations; - 6.
 Providers should verify that the appropriate wording is properly documented at the time of dispensing; and - 7.
 Checking a printed box on the prescription to indicate that the brand is necessary is unacceptable.